Heads of Laboratories

 Organism response to environmental stresses has both a predetermined, as well as an adaptive, nature.
 The predetermined response reflects the cell type-specific differences in signaling pathways and gene expression programs.
 In turn, adaptive responses reflect the ability of individual cells within a given lineage to integrate distinct environmental cues and to respond to them in a well-calibrated fashion.
 The predetermined and adaptive responses depend largely on tightly controlled gene expression programs that operate within limits imposed by a gene-specific chromatin environment.
 In the immune system, changes in chromatin are associated with, and contribute to, differentiation of hematopoietic stem cells into highly diverse immune cell subpopulations.
 Cell type-specific programs that drive responses of differentiated immune cells to pathogens differ significantly between B and T lineage cells as well as between cells of the adaptive and innate immune systems.
 The Tarakhovsky laboratory studies the mechanisms by which pathogens affect the function of chromatin, as well as how they affect long-lasting immune and nonimmune cell responses to the environment.

-Dr. Tarakhovsky received his medical degree from the Kiev Medical Institute in Ukraine in 1978 and his Ph.D. from the Institute for Oncology at the Academy of Science in Kiev in 1982.
+Dr. Tarakhovsky received his medical degree from the Kiev Medical Institute in the Ukraine in 1978 and his Ph.D. from the Institute for Oncology at the Academy of Science in Kiev in 1982.
 He has worked as a research associate at the Institute for Oncology, the All-Union Cancer Research Center in Moscow and the Institute for Molecular Genetics in Tallinn, Estonia.
 In 1990 he joined the Institute of Genetics at the University of Cologne as a postdoc; he was promoted to group leader in 1993 and tenured professor and head of the Laboratory of Lymphocyte Signaling in 1995.
-He moved that lab to Rockefeller in 2000, when he was appointed Irene Diamond Associate Professor.
+He moved to Rockefeller in 2000, when he was appointed Irene Diamond Associate Professor.
 He was named full professor in 2003.

 |Return to full listing|